 The authorized project provides for hurricane protection and beach erosion control along five reaches of the south shore of Long Island between Fire Island Inlet and Montauk Point, a distance of approximately 83 miles.
 The project also authorizes Federal participation in periodic nourishment.
 The sponsor is the New York State Department of Environmental Conservation.
 In 1978, the Department of the Interior (DOI) supported by other agencies referred the Environmental Impact Statement (EIS) for the authorized project to the Council on Environmental Quality (CEQ) as unacceptable.
 In June 1978, CEQ recommended project reformulation to the Chief of Engineers, who in turn directed the District to reformulate the project.
 Reformulation was originally initiated in 1980; however, because of difficulties between the Federal, State and County in proceeding with the Westhampton reach, which at the time was the most vulnerable reach of the authorized project, the reformulation was suspended.
-Based on letters of intent to support an interim plan, the Reformulation Study was resumed in 1994.
-Work on the Reformulation Study is ongoing, with several interim projects constructed for critical vulnerable areas.
+Based on letters of intent to support an interim plans, the Reformulation study was resumed in 1994.
+Work on the Reformulation study is currently ongoing, with several interim projects already constructed for critical vulnerable areas.

 MORICHES INLET TO SHINNECOCK INLET: 11 groins constructed in the Westhampton Beach area in 1965.
 Additional 4 groins with beach and dune fill placed west of the 11-groin field in 1969-1970.
 The Westhampton Interim Project, which included groin modification and beachfill within and west of the 15-groin field, was substantially completed in December 1997.
 The West of Shinnecock Interim Project, which includes beachfill west of the Shinnecock navigation channel, was completed in March 2005.